quiverjs/doc-old/FBP.md

 ### Intermediary Composition

 Quiver components like [filters](core/05-filter.md) can wrap around other components and intercept their input, output, and error.
 The pattern is similar to Aspect-Oriented Programming and allow separation of concerns in component implementation.

+### Error Handling

+Quiver has explicit error handling mechanism in all its components using the standard asynchronous callback error convention.
+This allow complex component graph to fail in a fast and consistent way.
+It also allow intermediaries to intercept errors and make possible recovery.

 ### Back Pressure